Finding community is hard, but it's possible.

 I’m not moving anytime soon, therefore, the big city will have to wait.

 I can travel the world and return home with confidence.
 I’m right where I’m suppose to be and this new feeling is liberating.
 As an achiever, I often keep chasing, trying to find happiness in the next level of success.
 Truth is, happiness is right where I am.
+Letting go of perfection is freeing.
+Since I'm no longer seeking perfection, I convinced my four-year-old to snap a few photos of me for this post.
+Joy and presence is what I seek these days.

 Remember last week when I talked about gratitude?